swharden/QRSS-hardware/builds/amplifier/readme.md

 # QRSS Amplifier

 I built a crude amplifier just to get on the air.
 It outputs about 1W and uses an IRF510 final stage (class C).
-It also accepts an on-off-keying (OOK).
-When high the output is disabled.
+It also accepts an on-off-keying (OOK) signal (amplifier output is disabled when this line is high).

 If the output inductor were wound as a transformer, this circuit could handle much more power output.